Ding777/Lightweight-project-for-training-a-UNet-style-beamformer-for-speech-separation/README.md

 - Dataset trims STFT frames so frames % (2**depth) == 0 (prevents decoder mismatches).
 - Model downsamples/upsamples only in time (frequency preserved).
 - No internal shape padding/cropping in the model — dataset is authoritative.
+- audio folder contain enhanced audio and compred with mvdr, you can acces each wav json file to know information about target/interference angle, snr, sir, rt60 etc

 ## Install